gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 again.
 If this happens across the system, the best practice is to put it inside a package that lives on its own (a library) and then pull it in from the applications when required.

-As most of us can't think of every feature that the library might offer, or what bugs it might contain, these packages tend to evolve.
+As most of us can't think of every feature that the library might offer or what bugs it might contain, these packages tend to evolve.
 Therefore, we need some mechanism to encode these evolutions of the library, and most commonly, this is a version number.

 Version numbers and their meaning will come up both as a producer or as a consumer of libraries:

 - as a producer of libraries, you'll have to decide what versioning system to use,
-- as a consumer, you'll have to express with what versions of a given library your application/library is compatible.
+- as a consumer, you'll have to express what versions of a given library your application/library is compatible.

 What is a great version number, you might ask?
 If you do a quick search around, you'll find there are [multiple schools of thought here](https://en.wikipedia.org/wiki/Software_versioning):